yellowbean/absbox-doc/docs/source/howto.rst

 Modelling a revolving deal is quite chanllenge , here is an real transaction which highlights the key components

-The whole model can be referred to here <>
+The whole model can be referred to here :ref:`BMW Auto Deal 2023-01`

 Revolving Period
 ^^^^^^^^^^^^^^^^^^^